asutermo/gradio-image-prompter/README.md

 # Image Prompter for Gradio

-A gradio component to upload images and process point/box prompts.
+A gradio component to draw a bounding box and get the coordinates to export to CSV.

-This custom component is developed for [Tokenize Anything](https://github.com/baaivision/tokenize-anything) gradio demo.

 ## Installation